You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 In addition to PIN debit network interchange for individual transactions, Accel, CULIANCE, NYCE, PULSE, and STAR debit networks assess an annual fee for participation on their networks.

-To get started, setup your debit network annual participation fees as a percentage-based fee to charge 100% of cost. use the following table to set up your fee configuration:
+To get started, set up your debit network annual participation fees as a percentage-based fee to charge 100% of cost.
+Use the following table to set up your fee configuration:

-The Fee triggers based on the annual participation fee of the debit network.
+When to trigger the fee? | Debit Card Network(s) | The fee triggers based on the annual participation fee of the debit network.
+Valid values:

-We recommend using today’s date as the Fee Start Date to make the Fee effective immediately.
+Fee start date | {yourStartDate} | We recommend using today’s date as the start date to make the fee effective immediately. |

 Important!